MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 You're likely to experience significant performance improvement when a Dataverse table has lots of relationships with other tables.
 For example, because the **SystemUser** table is related to every other table in the database, refresh performance of this table would benefit by setting the `CreateNavigationProperties=false` option.

 > [!NOTE]
-> This option doesn't improve the performance of interactive cross-filtering of DirectQuery storage tables.
-It can improve the performance of data refresh of import or dual storage tables, including the process of applying Power Query Editor window changes..
+> This option can improve the performance of data refresh of import or dual storage tables, including the process of applying Power Query Editor window changes.
+It doesn't improve the performance of interactive cross-filtering of DirectQuery storage tables.

-### Helpful hint: When labels are blank
+### Helpful hint: When Dataverse choice labels are blank

-If you discover that choice labels are blank in Power BI, you may need to apply a fix.
+If you discover that Dataverse choice labels are blank in Power BI, you may need to apply a fix.

 In this case, open the Dataverse Maker Portal, navigate to the **Solutions** area, and then select **Publish all customizations**.
 The publication process will update the TDS endpoint with the latest metadata making those option labels available to Power BI.

+For more information about Dataverse choice labels, see [Access Dataverse choices with Power BI](/power-apps/maker/data-platform/azure-synapse-link-choices-powerbi).

 ## Considerations for DirectQuery models

-DirectQuery is a feature that allows the report to send a query back to the source data at the moment the report is opened.
-The query can pull effectively real-time results using the current report user's permissions.
-There are lots of use cases where DirectQuery solves important requirements.
-However, those features come at a performance cost.

-A report built using DirectQuery will never be as fast a report as one built over an 'imported' data model - and data volume needs to be carefully managed to avoid unnecessary slowdowns.
-Managing both scope and expectations is important.

-That said, the above best practices are doubly important to ensure they are being followed with DirectQuery reports - along with these reminders.
+When model tables have their storage mode set to DirectQuery, queries made to that table are passed through to the data source.
+Only certain data sources, including Dataverse, support this storage mode.

+Generally, you should import data to Power BI wherever possible.
+However, there are several benefits to using DirectQuery storage mode.
+Consider using this storage mode when:

+- You need to model large volumes of data, and importing large data volumes could be impractical or data refreshes could take a long time to complete.
+- The source data is fast-changing and report users need to see up-to-date data.
+- You want Dataverse to enforce user-specific permissions.

+For more information about determining when to develop a DirectQuery model, see [Choose a Power BI model framework](/learn/modules/choose-power-bi-model-framework/).

+Bear in mind that there are many limitations related to DirectQuery storage mode:

+- Power Query (M) queries can't be overly complex because these queries must translate to native queries that are supported by Dataverse.
+So, for example, it's not possible to use pivot or unpivot transformations.
+- Analytic query performance can be slow, especially if Dataverse isn't optimized (with indexes or materialized views), or there are insufficient resources for the analytic workload.
+- Analytic queries can impact on the performance of Dataverse.
+It could result in a slower experience for other workloads, including write operations.

+The topics in this section provide you with additional considerations when working with DirectQuery storage mode.

 ### Use dual mode dimension tables

 A dual storage mode table is set to use both import and DirectQuery storage modes.
 At query time, Power BI determines the most efficient mode to use.
 Whenever possible, Power BI attempts to satisfy queries by using imported data.

-Slicer visuals and filter card lists, which are often based on dimension table columns, render more quickly because they're queried from cached data.
+You should consider setting dimension tables to dual storage mode.
+That way, slicer visuals and filter card lists, which are often based on dimension table columns, will render more quickly because they'll be queried from imported data.

 > [!IMPORTANT]
 > When a dimension table needs to inherit the Dataverse security model, it isn't appropriate to use dual storage mode.

 Consider the following data model design.
-Three dimension tables, **Owner**, **Account**, and **Campaign** have a striped upper border, which means they'a're set to dual storage mode.
+Three dimension tables, **Owner**, **Account**, and **Campaign** have a striped upper border, which means they're set to dual storage mode.

 :::image type="content" source="media/powerbi-modeling-guidance-for-power-platform/model-diagram-dual-mode-tables.png" alt-text="Screenshot shows a model diagram with three dual storage mode tables as described in the previous paragraph." border="false":::